KSLHacks/KSLHacksBlog/content/post/MicrosoftBF_CardDialog_2.md

 `bot.beginDialogAction('Profile', '/profile')`

-Also keep in mind, if you wish to have multiple buttons corresponding to different actions, you must define them seperately.
+Also keep in mind, if you wish to have multiple buttons corresponding to different actions, you must define them separately.
 The demo code I included has two buttons each with their own action defined. (refer to the code)

 #### 2. Create the buttons to trigger the Action
 Either as a global variable, or inside your card function, you must define the array of actions for you to make available to the user.
 In this example, the dialogAction has four parameters:

 1. session (passed in from the calling dialog)
 2. action name (String must match step #1)
 3. action parameters to pass (null in this example)
-4. The title (the string that appears on the button).
+4. title (the string that appears on the button).

 `var buttonList = [builder.CardAction.dialogAction(session, 'Profile', null, 'Profile')]`

 #### 3. Include the buttons in the rich card
 The last step is to add the buttons option to the card.
-Each array item will correspond to seperate buttons.
+Each array item will correspond to separate buttons.
 See my example of the hero card in the code (I include two buttons).
 [Read more about cards](https://docs.botframework.com/en-us/node/builder/chat/session/#cards).

 `.buttons(buttonList)`